Evaluation raised concerns about NDSU president before higher ed board announced he would step down

 Possibly the most critical section was regarding Bresciani’s hiring decisions.
 Bresciani chose interim Provost Margaret Fitzgerald to fill the position on a long-term basis, despite the fact that she did not apply for the job.
 She was chosen over a pool of 100 applicants that produced five finalists.
 The provost oversees all academic departments at the university.

-- McFeely: Bresciani was fired and higher ed board doesn't have spine to explain why
+McFeely: Bresciani was fired and higher ed board doesn't have spine to explain why Chairman Nick Hacker and his colleagues instead insist on selling the rainbows and unicorns narrative that Bresciani was somehow amenable to what transpired.
+He was not.

 Fitzgerald did not go through the interview process, which would have allowed faculty, students and staff to ask questions in a public forum.